EdinhoZ/EdinhoZ/README.md

 ![](https://komarev.com/ghpvc/?username=EdinhoZ&color=blueviolet)

-- 🌱 I’m currently learning C and Rust
+- 🌱 I’m currently learning C and soon Java
-- 🤔 I’m looking for help with mainly Rust
 - 📫 How to reach me: edgaracpinto@gmail.com
-- ⚡ Fun fact: The first language i learned was C#
-- 👨‍💻 I have a CodinGame account: https://www.codingame.com/profile/f22eab0024cd4db112709af84b89d1ed3406455

 ### What i use and learn: